Overcoming Traditional No-Go Theorems: Quantum Advantage in Multiple Access Channels: Quantum Advantages

 Naturally, the question arises: is an entanglement basis measurement necessary to achieve such an advantage?
 Interestingly, we will now demonstrate that this is not the case in general.
 To illustrate this, we consider a MAC involving three senders and one receiver.
 Senders are provided independent two-bit strings as inputs, {\it i.e.}, $X=Y=Z\equiv\{0,1\}^{\times2}$, while the receiver produces three-bit string outputs, {\it i.e.}, $A\equiv\{0,1\}^{\times3}$.
-Here also we take the reverse engineering approach to introduce the quantum strategy in $\mathbf{Q}_{ds}^{3\Arrow{.15cm}1}$ that leads us to the desired MAC (see Fig. \ref{fig2}).
-Since the receiver employs a decoding measurement in a product basis known as the SHIFT ensemble, we will refer to the resulting MAC as $\mathcal{N}^{3\Arrow{.15cm}1}_{shift}$.
-Structure of this MAC is analyzed in Appendix-B. Notably, the SHIFT measurement exhibits the phenomenon of `quantum nonlocality without entanglement' (QNWE) \cite{Bennett1999} (see also \cite{Bhattacharya2020}), and implementation of this measurement necessitates a global interaction among the three qubits \cite{Niset2006}.
-What follows next is a no-go result regarding simulability of the resulting MAC $\mathcal{N}^{3\Arrow{.15cm}1}_{shift}$ using classical strategies.
+Here also we take the reverse engineering approach to introduce the quantum strategy in $\mathbf{Q}_{ds}^{3}$ that leads us to the desired MAC (see Fig. \ref{fig2}).
+Since the receiver employs a decoding measurement in a product basis known as the SHIFT ensemble, we will refer to the resulting MAC as $\mathcal{N}^{3}_{shift}$, which can be compactly expressed as

+Here $\delta$ denotes the Kronecker Delta symbol.
+Notably, the SHIFT measurement exhibits the phenomenon of `quantum nonlocality without entanglement' (QNWE) \cite{Bennett1999} (see also \cite{Bhattacharya2020}), and implementation of this measurement necessitates a global interaction among the three qubits \cite{Niset2006}.
+Our next result shows that $\mathcal{N}^{3}_{shift}$ cannot be simulable with the corresponding classical strategies.